cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 * [Configuration.
 General information](/cloudlinux_os_components/#configuration-2)
 * [How to integrate CageFS with any control panel](/control_panel_integration/#how-to-integrate-cagefs-with-a-control-panel)

-### Expected structure of replies
+### Expected scripts responses

-A reply from any integration script should be a valid JSON and UTF-8 encoding is required.
+Any integration script should return a valid UTF-8 encoded JSON.

-There are two expected formats of integration script replies.
+There are two expected formats of integration script responses.
 In case of success, the metadata.result field is `ok` and the data field contains data according to the specification of the specific integration script.
 Return code is `0`.

 <div class="notranslate">